 Founder & Managing Member

-In this case, the defendant exercised his rights and told the police to come back when they had a warrant.
+In this specific case, however, the defendant stayed firm.
+He exercised his constitutional rights and explicitly told the police to return only when they possessed a valid search warrant.

 Read More: